inclusive-design/guide.inclusivedesign.ca/CONTRIBUTING.md

 ## Process/Workflow

-The general contribution workflow is for contributors to fork the project repository, work in a branch created off of main, and submit a pull request against the project repo's main branch to merge their contributions.
+The general contribution workflow is for contributors to fork the project repository, work in a branch created off of `main`, and submit a pull request against the project repo's `main` branch to merge their contributions.

 For submitting localizations, one could also create a new [issue](https://github.com/inclusive-design/guide.inclusivedesign.ca/issues) with the new localizations.
 When another